Price Action Analysis in Trading

 The concept of testing refers to the market moving towards a price level to “test” if the price level will accept reject the market’s advances.

-The high and low of each price bar are natural support and resistance levels and the wick generally acts as supply and demand zone.
+The high and low of each price bar are natural support and resistance levels and the wick generally acts as a supply and demand zone.
 The test of these levels or zones show the undercurrents of the market and is critical for reading price action.

 THREE PRICE BARS/expectation